 Please note that should you be awarded a bursary you will be asked to write a short report (250-500 words) following the conference’s conclusion on the conference, how useful it was for your studies, the reaction to your paper etc. This will be circulated to the bursary providers as well as the BSC Conference Committee.
 You will also be required to attend the BSC AGM as scheduled in the conference programme on 11th July.
 Please tick to acknowledge that you have read this statement:

 Yes [ ] No [ ]

-Thank you for your application and your interest in attending the BSC conference
+Thank you for your application and your interest in attending the BSC conference.